jlagram/VdepEvolution/Predictions/README.md

 # Code for predicting full depletion voltage evolution

+This code aims at predicting the full depletion voltage evolution with radiations and time.
+The leakage current evolution is also computed here but only for predicting temperature evolution.
+A more fine temperature and fluence history would be needed for a precise prediction of the leakage current.

-Precise input files names in `ComputeVdepEvolution.C` before compiling and executing.
+Precise input files names and options in `ComputeVdepEvolution.C` before compiling and executing.

 ## include